 There’s more to taking a great photo than just clicking a button on your smartphone.
 Angles, content position, lighting, colour, focus, shutter speed, resolution and transferring files are just a few of things we learn about in this unit.

-EXTRA QCE POINTS
+GET EXTRA GRADE 12 POINTS

 Do you already have skills in IT?
 If so, you could be holding a nationally recognised qualification.